aantron/promise/README.md

 for interop :)

 To fix the functions, only the [special-case flattening](#JSPromiseFlattening) has to be undone.
-So, when you call `reason-promise`'s [`Promise.resolved(value)`][resolved], it checks whether `value` is a promise or not, and...
+So, when you call `Promise`'s [`Promise.resolved(value)`][resolved], it checks whether `value` is a promise or not, and...

-- If `value` *is not* a promise, `reason-promise` just passes it to JS's [`Promise.resolve`][Promise.resolve], because JS will do the right thing.
+- If `value` *is not* a promise, `Promise` just passes it to JS's [`Promise.resolve`][Promise.resolve], because JS will do the right thing.
 - If `value` *is* a promise, it's not safe to simply pass it to JS, because it will trigger the special-casing.
-So, `reason-promise` boxes the nested
+So, `Promise` boxes the nested
   promise:

   ```rescript